AIID-Trend-Analysis-Project/AIID-Trend-Analysis/README.md

 Textblob sentiment analyzer returns two properties for a given input sentence:
   **Polarity** is a float that lies between [-1,1], -1 indicates negative sentiment and +1 indicates positive sentiments.
   **Subjectivity** is a float which lies in the range of [0,1].
 Closer to 1 means the most subjective while closer to 0 means the most objective.
 Subjective sentences generally refer to personal opinion, emotion, or judgment.
 The limitation of TextBlob is that it will only consider words and phrases that it can assign polarity to and averages to get the final score, ignoring the words that it doesn’t know.
+We rescale the original range [0,1] into -1 to 1 for better interpretability.
+The closer to 1 means more subjective, closer to -1 means more objective.

 * References and Further Reading: articles and reports we read and took inspiration from - [Literature Reviews on Media Biases](https://github.com/AIID-Trend-Analysis-Project/AIID-Trend-Analysis/blob/89e6f5484b7d635843586eb6cb35bc4a0b676bf5/Literature%20Reviews%20on%20Media%20Biases.pdf)